awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

   ```

 **Network Interface Driver**
-Use the following command to verify that the `ena` module is being used on a particular interface, substituting the interface name that you wish to check\.
+Use the following command to verify that the `ena` module is being used on a particular interface, substituting the interface name that you want to check\.
 If you are using a single interface \(default\), it this is `eth0`\.
 If the operating system supports [predictable network names](#predictable-network-names-ena), this could be a name like `ens5`\.

 In the following example, the `ena` module is not loaded, because the listed driver is `vif`\.